ttamayo/CS205_Redfield/README.md

     return tensor;
 }
 ```
-Finally, after the computation of part of the summation of the Lindblard term in a GPU using OpenACC,
+Finally, after the computation of part of the summation of the Lindblad's term in a GPU using OpenACC,
 these matrices are copied on their respective CPU and added and updated using
 the MPI function ```MPI_Allreduce```.